sigurd-ss/fig2pov/README.md

 ### Mix of objects

 ## Using Povray options
 In addition to a straightforward conversion from the MATLAB figure to a ray-traced image, it is possible to specify additional properties and options for the graphics objects.
-This will enable rendering options that are not natively suported in MATLAB itself, such as adding etxture to patch objects, shadowing, ...
+This will enable rendering options that are not natively suported in MATLAB itself, such as adding texture to patch objects, shadowing, ...

 Each graphics object in MATLAB has a property/field call 'UserData'.
 This field has no predefined structure and can be used to add data of any kind to the object.
 Note that each object (inclduing figures and axes) has its own 'UserData'.
 To provide povray-specific instructions for a graphics object, add a field 'povray' to UserData.
 UserData.povray is interpreted as a structure and its fields specify additional rendering instructions.
 Some examples are given below.